FREQUENTLY ASKED QUESTIONS

 How will a Pastoral Care Chaplain help me?

 Your Pastoral Care Chaplain will provide companionship during an illness, time of loss or in other challenging circumstances.
 Pastoral care is not therapy, nursing or medicine.
 It is active caring for people who are facing challenges in their lives.
-It is a kind of caring that is broad in scope and may include meeting practical needs such as providing meals or rides to appointments.
-At other times, pastoral care may mean gathering resources, providing emotional support and having conversations that touch on spiritual issues.
+It is a kind of caring that is broad in scope and may mean the gathering of resources, providing emotional support that include having conversations that touch on spiritual issues.
 Most of all, pastoral care is simply being present for you.
 By their presence, Pastoral Care Chaplains bring the love and care of our entire congregation to those in need.

 How do I know I can trust my Pastoral Care Chaplain?